Everything You Need to Know About Workaway in New Zealand

 Do you need travel insurance for Workaway?

 Travel insurance is not a requirement to use the Workaway website.
 However, it is a requirement of the Working Holiday Visa in New Zealand.
-Workaway strongly advise workawayers to have their own travel insurance., as hosts may sometimes prefer workawayers to be covered.
-We recommend the affordable yet comprehensive travel insurance with Orbit Protect, a New Zealand-based travel insurance especially for working holidaymakers.
+Workaway strongly advises workawayers to have their own travel insurance., as hosts may sometimes prefer workawayers to be covered.
+We recommend the affordable yet comprehensive travel insurance with Orbit Protect, a New Zealand-based travel insurance, especially for working holidaymakers.

 Workaway work and Hosts

 The thing that makes Workaway stand out from other work exchange platforms like WWOOF NZ is its diverse offerings of New Zealand hosts.

 Categories of help can be found when searching the Host List under “More Search Options”, then “Types of Help”.
 The categories of hosts to choose from include:

 - Art project

 The types of help that a host requires will be listed under the “Types of help” subheading of their host listing.
 A good host will write further details of the jobs you will be expected to do under the “Help” subheading.
 Sometimes, hosts will ask for certain skills or experience.
 However, most help exchanges require no experience.